Audaz-class destroyer: Construction and design

 In 1945, the Spanish State began work on a class of nine small destroyers or torpedo boats, based on the French Le Fier class design.
 Seven Le Fier-class ships were laid down in 1939–1940 before the French surrender in 1940 stopped construction.
 Germany restarted construction of six of the ships, with different armament, but none were completed.
 The Spanish ships used the same armament layout as intended by the Germans.

 The ships were 93.9 m long overall and 90.0 m between perpendiculars, with a beam of 9.4 m and a draught of 3.0 m.
 Displacement was 1106 LT standard and 1474 LT full load.
 They had a unit machinery layout, with boiler and engine rooms alternating.
-Three La Siene 3-drum boilers generated steam at 500 psi and 375 F which was fed to Rateau-Bretagne geared steam turbines, rated at 30800 shp giving a speed of 33 kn.
+Three La Seine 3-drum boilers generated steam at 500 psi and 375 F which was fed to Rateau-Bretagne geared steam turbines, rated at 30800 shp giving a speed of 33 kn.
 290 tons of oil were carried, giving a range of 3800 nmi at a speed of 14 kn and 900 nmi at 33 knots.

 As originally designed, they were armed with three 105 mm dual-purpose guns, all mounted aft, with four 37 mm anti-aircraft guns (one of which was mounted forward of the ship's bridge) and eight 20 mm anti-aircraft guns.
 Six 533 mm torpedo tubes in two triple mounts were fitted.
 The ships had a complement of 145 men.

 From 1959, the availability of US military aid resulted in the five ships that were still being built to be completed to a revised design as anti-submarine escorts, with a completely new armament and sensor outfit, while the four ships which had been delivered were refitted to the new standard.
 Anti-aircraft armament consisted of two US 3 in Mark 34 guns mounted aft and two 40 mm Bofors L/70 guns, with one forward of the bridge and one aft of the ship's funnels.
 Two Hedgehog anti-submarine mortars were fitted, together with eight depth-charge throwers and two depth charge racks, and two launchers for 342 mm Mark 32 anti-submarine torpedoes.
 The modified ships were fitted with MLA-1B air-search radar, SPS-5B surface search radar and SPG-34 fire control radar, with QHBa sonar.

 Displacement increased to 1227 LT standard and 1550 LT full load while speed dropped to 31.6 kn The revised ship's complement was recorded as 191 in 1971 and 199 in 1979.